sanketdv/Intern/week2.md

 - Done with the coding part of Assignment 1.
 - Have a conversation with Prarthana didi on teams showing her code and confirmed by her whether the code is as per the assignment given.

+#### Thursday 01/05/2025
+- After completing the coding part of Assignment 1, I faced many challenges like pytest, black library as a scanning tool whether the code meet basic hygiene or not, wheel file locally, etc.
+- But with the help of documentations, youtube video and chatgpt I was able to learn all and complete all the necesarry action required to complete Assignment 1.

+#### Friday 02/05/2025
+- Started learning PySpark from the course given.
+- Initially I wasn't able to understand his teaching.
+I thought may be after 2-3 lectures, I'll be able to understand.
+But that didn't happen.
+- By using help of youtube video https://youtu.be/_C8kWso4ne4?si=u-APCSKKivpXfXzj I'm done with the basics of PySpark.